 Into the Woods is a five-act journey through the storytelling process itself, why they work so well for us, and the impact they have on culture.
 It is an interesting exploration into the ancient mythologies and human psychologies that have driven storytelling throughout the ages.

 My main criticism of Woods is that I personally dislike the ego-centric style in which John Yorke writes.
-He uses the “I” pronoun too many times for my liking and the book feels like it has too much of a self-congratulatory tone.
-That’s just my opinion though, you may not mind that at all—I just find it quite irritating in a non-fiction book.
+He uses the “I” pronoun too many times for my liking and has too much of a self-congratulatory tone.
+That’s just my opinion though, you may not mind that at all.
+I just find it quite irritating in a non-fiction book.

 Former actor Robert McKee wrote Story to take readers on a journey through the story process, how aspects work, and quite a lot of examples through the history of books and movies.
 It is geared more towards the movie business, so if you’re writing screenplays then you won’t want to miss this.
 The audiobook is also recommended, as it’s delivered in McKee’s clear and confident speaking voice.

 My only criticism of Story is that I find it too linear a journey through the story process, with an over-reliance on term definitions.
-Personally I hate term definitions in non-fictions book, I strongly feel that any term or concept should be simple enough to the point of being self-explanatory.
+Personally I hate term definitions in non-fiction books, I strongly feel that any term or concept should be simple enough to the point of being self-explanatory.

 So that's the list of books I most often recommend for advice on storytelling.
 Do you have any other books you'd like to recommend?
 If so, I encourage you to add a comment below.
 Especially if it's an undiscovered gem or if it's a book that helped you with writing but wouldn't normally be thought of in that sense.